2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 7. Average Session Duration:

-• Metric: The average amount of time users spend on your website per session.
+- Metric: The average time users spend on your website per session.

 8. Conversions:

-• Metric: The desired actions taken by users on your website, such as purchases, sign-ups, or downloads.
+- Metric: The desired actions users take on your website, such as purchases, sign-ups, or downloads.

-• Importance: The ultimate measure of SEO success, conversions represent the tangible value generated from your website traffic.
+- Importance: The ultimate measure of SEO success is conversions, representing the tangible value generated from your website traffic.

-• Expected Conversion Rate: Varies greatly depending on industry, target audience, and conversion goal.
-Generally, aim for conversion rates above 1% for most website goals.
+- Expected Conversion Rate: Varies greatly depending on industry, target audience, and conversion goal.
+Generally, most website goals aim to achieve conversion rates above 1%.

 9. ROI (Return on Investment):